Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 - Custom `ICurrentShoppingCartService` - session and cookie access is removed, current shopping cart is retrieved from `ShoppingCartGUID` header value.

-In all API responses current `ShoppingCartGuid` is always sent to ensure correct shopping cart is always saved on client in cases like user log in/log out.
+In all API responses current `ShoppingCartGuid` is always sent to ensure correct shopping cart is always saved on client application (XbyK) in cases like user log in/log out.

 #### Discounts